mikattack/node-modular-config/README.md

 ```

 ```
-// Without an absolute path, process.cwd() + '/config' assumed
-var configA = require('modular-config').load('configA.toml');
+// With just a file name, lookups will occur at process.cwd() + '/config' var configA = require('modular-config').load('application.toml');

-// Absolute paths may also be used var configB = require('modular-config').load('/path/to/configC');
+// Absolute paths are supported var configB = require('modular-config').load('/path/to/file.json');

 // Or you can set another configuration search directory var conf = require('modular-config');
 conf.directory('/var/tmp');
 var configC = conf.load('oddly_placed.toml');

+// File extensions are required unless you specify a parser var configD = require('modular-config').load('generic', 'toml');
 ```

 ## How It Works

 This library is structured on the idea that all configurations will be read from disk
 synchronously at application start time.
-Most of the time this is an acceptable
+This is often an acceptable assumption, since many
-assumption, since many things won't happen until configuration information is
+things won't happen until configuration information is available.
-available.

 When a configuration is successfully loaded, it is turned into an object tree, made read-only,
 cached, then returned.
 Subsequent requests for the same file will returned the previously
 parsed configuration.
 This means that configurations cannot be reloaded without restarting
 the application.

-Configuration files may be loaded with an absolute file path or by file name in a lookup
+Configuration files may be loaded with an absolute file path or by file name in a
-in a configurable directory (which defaults to `process.cwd() + '/config'`).
+configurable lookup directory (which defaults to `process.cwd() + '/config'`).

 All errors throw exceptions.
-Though this is a bit extreme, it fits with the use case
+Though this is a bit extreme, it fits with the use-case
 of upfront loading.
 If configuration information isn't available, it is assumed that
-either defaults will manually be supplied or that the application cannot reasonably
+the application cannot reasonably start.
-start.

-Out of the box only TOML (`.toml`) and JSON ('.json', '.js') configuration formats are
+Out of the box, TOML (`.toml`) and JSON (`.json`, `.js`) configuration formats are
 supported.
 Other formats may easily be added via the `register()` function.
 An
 extension and parser function must be supplied, with the latter returning the parsed
 object (from raw string input).